davidesonno/sparse-neural-network-evaluation/README.md

 1. Launch the scripts with a configuration file
 2. Launch the scripts with arbitrary command line arguments.

+Another script that can be used to compare the two approeaches cn be used: `run-comparison.sh`.
+Input sizes are set inside the file.

 ### Executing OpenMP: run-omp.sh

 Evaluates one or more Neural Networks of input sizes `N` and `K` layers, using `T` threads.
 Computes the strong or weak scaling efficencies.